 Our live-in care training team are accredited with the Continuing Professional Development Service (CPD) and we invest over £250,000 per year in our training programme.

-The training consists of 7 days virtual training, plus 2 days practical in-house training at our Runnel House headquarters, a purpose-built practical training-centre in the East Suffolk market town of Saxmundham.
+Our 10-day induction programme consists of 5 days virtual training via Zoom followed by 5 days practical in-house training at our Runnel House headquarters, a purpose-built practical training-centre in the East Suffolk market town of Saxmundham.

 We offer free accommodation during your practical training which gives you the opportunity to focus solely on your training and to meet members of our head office team and other carers who will be joining you on your journey as a Christies Carer.
 Many of our carers become firm friends during their stay and look forward to meeting up again when they return for their annual training refresher course.

 Whether you are completely new to care or have some prior experience, your time on the programme will ensure you learn everything you need to know in accordance with Christies Care’s policies and fully regulated service.

 “I became a carer because I wanted to be directly involved with the promotion of independence for others, supporting clients to achieve their goals.
 With the training and constant support I have received from Christies I’m able to do this every day!”